AdaCore/RecordFlux/tests/README.md

 - Test specifications (`tests/data/specs`)

 Test data should be kept as local as possible.
 If test data is required for a single, very specific test case, it should be considered to define the test data locally instead of making the data globally available in one of the directories mentioned above.

+## Best Practices

+Unnecessary duplication of test code and test data should be avoided for maintainablity reasons.
+For example, the painful act of adapting all specifications due to a change of the syntax or semantics can be mitigated by keeping the number of specifications low (e.g., `Universal::Message` can be reused in new feature tests by adding a symbolic link to `../messages/universal.rflx`).
+The use of pytest's [test parameterization](https://docs.pytest.org/en/stable/parametrize.html) is particularly useful in unit tests.